awsdocs/aws-doc-sdk-examples/getting_started_scenarios/ecr_scenario/SPECIFICATION.md

 4. Retrieve an ECR authorization token.

 You need an authorization token to securely access and interact with the Amazon ECR registry.
-The `getAuthorizationToken` method of the `EcrAsyncClient` is responsible for securely accessing and interacting with an Amazon ECR repository.
+The `getAuthorizationToken` method is responsible for securely accessing and interacting with an Amazon ECR repository.
 This operation is responsible for obtaining a valid authorization token, which is required to authenticate your requests to the ECR service.